durtal/RcappeR/README.md

 `pos` | finishing position | numeric ||
 `horse` | horses name (hopefully match across dataframes) | character ||

-<sup>1</sup> the `race_type` variable will contain a number of stakes races, but these names will contain added detail, such as what grade the race was (such as Grade 1, which are races contested by the best horses).
-Other race types, like Claiming races, put conditions on their runners, I'll try collect this data and add it over time.
+<sup>1</sup> <small>the `race_type` variable will contain a number of stakes races, but these names will contain added detail, such as what grade the race was (such as Grade 1, which are races contested by the best horses).
+Other race types, like Claiming races, put conditions on their runners, I'll try collect this data and add it over time.</small>

 ##### `saratoga_2014_sects`